christokur/cdk-cognito-userpool-identity-provider-github/docs/API.md

 - *Type:* aws-cdk-lib.aws_route53.IHostedZone

-The hosted zone for the custom domain.
+Route 53 hosted zone for the custom domain (optional).

+Required if apiDomainName is specified.
+Must be an existing hosted zone in your AWS account.

 ---